 A Breathtaking Helicopter Tour of the Canadian Rockies

-Soaring high above the Canadian Rockies in a helicopter was a vacation highlight for this Maritime girl.
+Soaring high above the Canadian Rockies was a vacation highlight for this Maritime couple.

 Touring the Canadian Rockies—by helicopter!